CIRSS/cs598-data-curation/syllabus.md

 Your final grade will be calculated based on the activities listed below.
 Your official final course grade will be listed in [Enterprise](https://apps.uillinois.edu/selfservice/).
 The course grade you see displayed in Coursera may not match your official final course grade.

-1. Quizzes (15%): The lowest grade will be dropped out of 15 quizzes
+1. Quizzes (20%): The lowest grade will be dropped out of 14 weekly quizzes
 2. Assignments (15% each): There will be 4 assignments
 3. Final exam (20%): There will be a cummulative final exam

-4. Participation (5%): Participation will be based on engagement via Campuswire
+Grade distribution:
 * A+ 97
 * A  93
 * A- 90